PM-Notes/Prince2/README.md

 ------ | ------ | ------
 1 | SU Starting Up a project | Do we have a viable and worthwhile project?
 2 | IP Initiating a Project | Initiation activities
-3 | CS Controlling a Stage | Used by PM alocate work and monitor and control progress 4 | MP Managing Product delivery | Used by delivery teams to accept the work, complete it and hand it back 5 | SB Managing a Stage Boundary | Used by PM to plan the work of the next management stage 6 | CP Closing a Project | Used by the PM to handover the projects products to the Customer and close the project 7 | DP Direcing a Project | Used by the Project Board to make decisions and provide advice and guidance
+3 | CS Controlling a Stage | Used by PM allocate work and monitor and control progress 4 | MP Managing Product delivery | Used by delivery teams to accept the work, complete it and hand it back 5 | SB Managing a Stage Boundary | Used by PM to plan the work of the next management stage 6 | CP Closing a Project | Used by the PM to handover the projects products to the Customer and close the project 7 | DP Directing a Project | Used by the Project Board to make decisions and provide advice and guidance